3 Case Studies: Discovering Market Problems and Their Solutions

 Case Study #3

-But the work of building this community began a year prior when the leadership realized there was a market problem: alumni were looking for resources to help them apply their new knowledge to their job after completing a course.
+n May 2020, Pragmatic Institute launched the Pragmatic Alumni Community (PAC).
+However, the work of building this community began a year prior when the leadership realized there was a market problem.
+Alumni were looking for resources to help them apply their new knowledge to their job after completing a course.

-The challenge was that a community that members love won’t succeed if it doesn’t also support the company’s goals.
+The goal was to find where organizational objectives and alumni needs overlapped.
+This is challenging because a community won’t succeed, even if members love it, if it doesn’t also support the company’s goals.
 When it comes to choosing what to invest in and what to cut, it’s hard to make a business case for something that isn’t fueling progress.
+Similarly, a community that is perfectly aligned with company goals but isn’t helpful to members will quickly become a ghost town.

-So, the research was designed to understand what features of a community would make training more valuable and to understand how it’d integrate into other organizational initiatives.
+Qualitative and quantitative research was used to discover this intersection.
+The research was designed to understand what features of a community would make training more valuable and to understand how it’d integrate into other organizational initiatives.

+Interviews were conducted with 20 internal stakeholders and 20 alumni, followed by a survey with 400 respondents.
 The team continues to survey and listen to the community to improve and add features to the platform.

 Market Problem Solution: No Question Left Behind

+The research uncovered that both groups were interested in the practical application of theory.
 Of course, Pragmatic Institute wants students to have the support they need to put their training to work in their jobs, and students were seeking use cases.

-The PAC grew to 20,000 members in less than two years, and the fuel of that growth is peer-to-peer conversations.
+The community has a motto: “No Question Left Behind.”
+It grew to 20,000 members in less than two years, and the fuel of that growth is peer-to-peer conversations.
+Community members can join cohorts based on areas of interest and industries, so conversations are always relevant.

 Author